nicktheo59/non-nicktheo59.github.io/addback.md

 - Insert Chat Button
 - Insert Ordering Progress
 - One page per product and _includes_ the others to each other...
 - Referral codes for the first 100 customers
+- Link and QR Code to Glide App -- Product Manage the desired App functionality